Why Major in Chemistry?

 - Chemistry will provide an excellent foundation for careers in Medicine and the Allied Health Sciences.
 In fact, a Chemistry undergraduate degree is proven to produce higher MCAT scores than Biology or Biochemistry degrees (Source: Association of American Medical Colleges).

 - Chemistry offers small and supportive class sections for our Majors that create a student-centered, friendly environment for learning.
-Classes are typically kept at less than 40 students and are available for the Freshman year of General Chemistry, the Sophomore Year of Organic Chemistry and upper-division courses such as Chemical Biology I and II.
+Class sizes are typically kept at forty or fewer students and are available for the Freshman year of General Chemistry, the Sophomore Year of Organic Chemistry, and upper-division courses, such as Chemical Biology I and II.
 These courses have been proven to support higher grades and enhanced understanding of the material.

 - Enzymology/Drug Discovery

 - Miniature Chemical Sensors

 Telephone: (662) 325-3799